ElementTech/kube-reqsizer/README.md

 --max-memory int (default 0)
 --min-cpu int (default 0)
 --min-memory int (default 0)

+# Min CPU and Memory (%) the controller will count as a condition to resize requests.
+# For Example:
+# If reqsizer want so change from 5m to 10m, that's a 50% increase.
+# It will ignore this if min-cpu-increase-percentage is less than 50.
+--min-cpu-increase-percentage int (default 0) --min-memory-increase-percentage int (default 0) --min-cpu-decrease-percentage int (default 0) --min-memory-decrease-percentage int (default 0)

 # Multiply requests when reconciling
 --cpu-factor float (default 1)